Targeted Function Balancing: Motivation for TFB

-Exact balancing weights exhibit two shortcomings, however --- one of specification and one of feasibility.
-On specification, the resulting $\hat{\tau}_{\mathrm{wdim}}$ is only assured to be unbiased when $f_0 (X_i) = X_i^\top \beta_0$.
-On feasibility, weights that achieve the exact balance in (\ref{eq:exactbal2}) may not exist (e.g., when $X_i$ is of large dimension) or may be extreme, resulting in a high variance $\hat{\tau}_{\mathrm{wdim}}$.
+A common approach is to require exact balance on $X$ through \ref{eq:approxbal_w1} by setting $\delta = 0$ (e.g., \citealp{chan2016globally}).
+A notable example is Entropy Balancing (\citealp{hainmueller2012entropy}), which chooses $B(w)$ to be the (negative) entropy, $\frac{1}{n_c} \sum_{i:D_i=0} w_i \mathrm{log}(w_i)$.
+However, exact balance exhibits two shortcomings --- one of specification and one of feasibility.
+On specification, the resulting $\hat{\tau}_{\mathrm{wdim}} (\hat{w}_{\text{BAL1}})$ is only assured to be unbiased when $f_0 (X_i) = X_i^\top \beta_0$.
+On feasibility, weights that achieve the exact balance in (\ref{eq:exactbal2}) may not exist (e.g., when $X_i$ is of large dimension) or may be extreme, resulting in a high variance $\hat{\tau}_{\mathrm{wdim}} (\hat{w}_{\text{BAL1}})$.
 Further, these issues compound each other.
 One may expand $X_i$ to include its nonlinear transformations, finding exact balance has become infeasible.
-This is the precisely the setting that TFB explores.